 Braunstein Distillery & Brewery

-Braunstein is a micro-distillery & microbrewery established in 2005.
+One other notable point of interest in Køge is the Braunstein distillery & microbrewery.
 The brewery is not usually open to the public, but on the first Saturday of every month, they open their doors for an open house and tasting.
 With your ticket (175 DKK), you also receive a tasting card that allows you to try up to 5 of their beers and/or spirits.

 We tried one of the smoky whiskeys which were strong in flavor to my liking.
 Personally I had my eyes on the table with the liqueurs and in particular one of the distillery’s most popular liqueurs, a beer schnapps (ølsnaps).
 It’s distilled from beer and stings as it goes down your throat.
 It wasn’t my favorite, but the bartender recommended two sweet liqueurs which Jacky and I both really enjoyed.
 The vanilla and the chocolate liqueurs were our favorite of the day!